smartshark/promise-challenge/CfP.md

 # Training and Evaluation

-We will use the last 500 commits of each project for scoring.
+We drop the last three month of each project and then use the 500 commits before that for scoring.

-All data that is older than the commit that is predicted my be used for training.
+All data that is older than the commit that is predicted may be used for training.
 This means that only bugs that were reported and fixed prior to the commit that is predicted may be used as bug labels to prevent a time-travel information leak.
 We therefore recommend to leave a time-gap between the training and test data.
 Our sample demonstrates how this can be done by using a three month gap before the last 500 commits of a project.

 You may use data from any project, but the time contraint still applies, i.e., you are not allowed to use data from other projects, that was not available at the time of the commit for which you are running the prediction.